 This course provides an overview of Minnesota and Wisconsin sales and use tax laws for companies that do business in both states.
 It is designed for business owners, bookkeepers, purchasing agents and accountants who need a working knowledge of each state’s laws and how to meet their obligations.

-After completing this class you will be able to:
+After completing this class you will:

 Recognize the exceptions to the general rules and exemptions available in each state

-Differentiate how Sales and Use Tax law applies to different types of businesses and their business activities
+Distinguish how Sales and Use Tax law applies to different types of businesses and their business activities

 Identify the documentation necessary for Sales and Use Tax records and returns